High School Overview

 Dual Credit U.S. History provides the opportunity to acquire 6 hours of college level history while completing high school requirements.

-Freshman: Sacred Scripture (Understanding the Scriptures)
+9th: Sacred Scripture (Understanding Scriptures)

-Sophomore: Church History (The History of the Church)
+10th: Church History (The History of the Church)

-Junior: Moral Theology (Our Moral Life in Christ)
+11th: Moral Theology (Our Moral Life in Christ)